What is a Concussion?

 Sample Forms

-Schools may choose to notify all students and parents of the risk of concussions and the local school policy.
+Schools may notify all students and parents of the risk of concussions and the local school policy.
 Sample language has been provided as a stand-alone document or as inclusion within a student/parent handbook.

 Contact: